 - Some players use hairspray to keep shorts from riding up.

 - Others will use tape to keep shorts down.

 Volleyball is a sport that requires a lot of movement, with your clothes playing a vital role too.
 You certainly don’t want your shorts keeping you from being the great player that you are.
 Other than the above mentioned, there are multiple reasons why perfect volleyball shorts are more than just important.

 Whenever you think of buying volleyball shorts, you can run a few checks to be sure.
-Reading about product reviews is one such great option.
+Reading the Volleyball Gear Guide product review is one great option.
 Besides, gaining surety about the right size and fabric for you is quite necessary.
 Do your homework and test different brands before making your final purchase.